homeiraazari/Wildfire-and-Climate-Change/README.md

 * Exploring Sentiment analysis on Twitter data for Climate change.

-* Running a logistic regression model with tfidf vectorizer.
+* Running a Logistic regression with TFIDF vectorizer: 64.20%

-* Comparing two different logistic regression models with sparsity (L1 and L2).
-Firstly, setting up a baseline and getting the tfidf vectorizer score and count vectorizer score for the logistic regression.
-Then, transforming features as per the vextorizer which worked better for the model with respect to score and fit with l1 and l2 respectively to get a cross validation score to compare.
+* Compared two logistic regression with TFIDF and Count Vectorizer: TFIDF: 67.86% Count Vectorizer: 70.33%

+* Once we observed the count vectorizer was performing better, we decided to compare this regression by running two models with l1 and l2 penalty for sparsity.
+For this we transformed the count vectorizer to ngram range of (1,3) and compared their cross-validation score.
+Both the models performed well but l2 penalty scores were better than the l1 penalty.

+    L1: Cross Validation Score: 0.7089, 0.708, 0.71
+    L2: Cross Validation Score: 0.726, 0.727, 0.73

 * Running a random forest classifier.